-A curious fox will rotate its ears while sniffing around, whereas a fearful fox will curve its body, arch it back, point its ears backwards, and swing its tail back and forth while grinning in submission.
+A curious fox will rotate its ears while sniffing around, whereas a fearful fox will curve its body, arch it back, point its ears backward, and swing its tail back and forth while grinning in submission.
 This submissive fox also maintains a lower posture when approaching a dominant one.

 Sound – Contrary to the widespread misconception that foxes are loud and make unnecessary sounds, they are generally quiet animals.
 They will only make a sound to communicate when necessary or when mating.

 Foxes have excellent hearing.
 A fox can detect the sound of small prey from a mile away.
-They also use its strong sense of smell not just to locate food but also to communicate.
+They also use their strong sense of smell not just to locate food but also to communicate.
 Foxes use urine to mark their territories, telling them whether a particular female is fertile for mating.

 While a submissive fox is likely to remain obedient to a dominant fox, the same cannot be said when two foxes are evenly matched.
 They will square off and approach each other sideways while displaying both fearful and aggressive postures.